divi255/wincontrol/README.md

   defined, *ok:true* if command is executed correctly or *ok:false* if exit code was not zero.

-E.g. by default, request *POST /command/sleep* will run

-  rundll32.exe powrprof.dll,SetSuspendState 0,1,0* command

 Access key should be set in **X-Auth-Key** request header.
 Remote IP should match **hosts-allow** acl if defined.

+E.g. by default, request

+  curl -X POST -H x-auth-key:123 ip-of-windows-machine/command/sleep

+will run

+  rundll32.exe powrprof.dll,SetSuspendState 0,1,0* command

+and put the computer to sleep.
+Bingo! )

 Dealning with 1053 service error
 ================================